I have to admit: for me, getting things ready for the holidays is generally a last minute affair.

 - 49 percent of marketers will launch a holiday marketing campaign before Halloween.
 (Experian)

-Tip: With the biggest holiday shopping days occurring later this year (Small Business Saturday is on November 30th, almost a week later than 2012), and major holidays like Hanukkah starting earlier, brands aren’t wasting any time this holiday season.
+Tip: With the biggest holiday shopping days occurring later this year (Small Business Saturday is on November 29), and major holidays like Hanukkah starting earlier, brands aren’t wasting any time this holiday season.
 Don’t wait for December to start promoting your holiday offers!

 - Consumers spent an estimated $5.5 billion at locally-owned stores and restaurants on Small Business Saturday 2012.
 (American Express)